-You should read the following discussion and analysis in conjunction with our unaudited condensed combined financial statements and the related notes thereto contained in Part I, Item 1 of this Report.
-The information contained in this Quarterly Report on Form 10-Q is not a complete description of our business or the risks associated with an investment in our common stock.
-We urge you to carefully review and consider the various disclosures made by us in this Report and in our other reports filed with the Securities and Exchange Commission (SEC), including our Information Statement on Form 10 ("Information Statement", "Form 10"), which discusses our business and related risks in greater detail, as well as subsequent reports we may file from time to time on Forms 10-K, 10-Q and 8-K, for additional information.
-The section entitled "Risk Factors" filed within the Information Statement, describes some of the important risk factors that may affect our business, financial condition, results of operations and/or liquidity.
-You should carefully consider those risks, in addition to the other information in this Report and in our other filings with the SEC, before deciding to purchase, hold or sell our common stock.
+You should read the following discussion and analysis in conjunction with the Interim Financial Statements and the related notes thereto contained in Part I, Item 1 of this Quarterly Report on Form 10-Q (this "Quarterly Report").
+The information contained in this Quarterly Report is not a complete description of our business or the risks associated with an investment in our common stock.
+We urge you to carefully review and consider the various disclosures made by us in this Quarterly Report and in our other reports filed with the Securities and Exchange Commission ("SEC"), including our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Annual Report"), which discusses our business and related risks in greater detail, as well as subsequent reports we may file from time to time on Form 10-K, Form 10-Q and 8-K, for additional information.
+The section entitled "Risk Factors" filed within our 2020 Annual Report describes some of the important risk factors that may affect our business, financial condition, results of operations and/or liquidity.
+You should carefully consider those risks, in addition to the other information in this Quarterly Report and in our other filings with the SEC, before deciding to purchase, hold or sell our common stock.